 Applying your refund to your unpaid balance may:

 - lower the amount of your final payment, or

 If a refund offset or scheduled monthly IPA payment creates an overpayment, we will automatically refund you the overpayment amount (within approximately 60 days), provided you have no other outstanding debt we can apply this money to.
 We will notify you, in writing, if we apply an overpayment to other outstanding debt.

 For the duration of your IPA, you accrue penalty and interest on the unpaid balance.
 We calculate the total amount of penalty and interest due based on current rates and include the amount in your repayment schedule.

 We encourage you to make payments toward your unpaid balance in addition to your scheduled monthly payments, as this will lower the total amount of penalty and interest you owe.

 - online in your Online Services account, or

 - by phone at 518-457-5772.
-(Have your taxpayer ID and bill or assessment number available.)
+(Have your taxpayer ID and assessment number available.)